 Long-term illnesses and injuries that need extensive treatment can be more costly than you might think.
 Some insurance policies place restrictive veterinary limits on a condition which means you may find yourself having to pay a lot more towards your pet’s health than you might have budgeted.
 So it’s vital to look at the policy details when browsing for pet insurance so you know what to expect when it comes to your cat’s health plan.

-Our figures show that illnesses account for more than 90% of visits to the vet – so whether your cat spends their time indoors or outdoors, having insurance is really important.
+Our figures show that illnesses account for more than 90% of claims – so whether your cat spends their time indoors or outdoors, having insurance is really important.
 These surprise trips can be expensive, but Petplan’s cat insurance means you can be protected if your feline companion needs veterinary care.

 If your cat develops a common chronic illness this could require expensive treatment and medication over many years – so it’s sensible to put insurance in place to help cover the cost of veterinary bills.